 It explores the lengths people will take to secure business deals from offshore companies in the British Virgin Islands to the setting up of fake charities in Eastern Europe.

-Those working in high-risk jurisdictions that need to be trained can use the book to understand how they may be at risk of corruption.
+Those working in high-risk jurisdictions who need to be trained can use the book to understand how they may be at risk of corruption.
 Compliance professionals can use it to become more effective in their roles.

 It identifies potential bribery traps for the unaware, highlighting the methods used by people to disguise payments from colleagues and supervisors.